 Starting with 15th of February, Google started to use an integrated ad blocker into its Chrome web browser.
 Google’s ad blocker is not aiming to remove all advertisements.
 Instead, it is said to cut intrusive and spammy ones, as defined by the Coalition for Better Ads.
 In this category fall flashing ads, full-page ads, ads with video/audio autoplay and so on.
 Google will use its Ad Experience report tool to send notifications to websites.
 If the website owners don’t take the appropriate measures to meet the standards in 30 days, Google will block all their adds.
 Afterward, websites are expected to submit their ads for review in order to be approved and displayed.

-As we have seen, ad blockers have the support of the big names like Google and are here to stay.
+As we have seen, ad blockers have the support of big names like Google and are here to stay.
 Fortunately, there are several simple things you can do to save your website or blog from ad blockers.

 To remove ads from your site, ad blockers read your webpage source code and compare the links they found with a list of known advertisement URLs.
 If a match is found, the respective object is not displayed.
 With native advertising, all the resources like images and videos are stored on your own website and, as a result, ad blockers will not remove them.
 This is presumably the safest way to solve the ad blocker issue.

-Affiliate marketing lets you make money by referring other products and services on your webpage.
+Affiliate marketing lets you make money by referring to other products and services on your webpage.
 Likewise, the resources will be stored on your website, escaping the reach of ad blockers.

 It is a well-known fact that more than 50% of the total amount of Google searches are initiated from mobile devices.
 If you provide your readers a dedicated mobile app as a companion to your blog or website, ad blockers will not be able to remove the advertisements.
 Of course, it costs little money to develop and publish a quality mobile application, but, once finished, it will assure you that the ads are delivered as expected.